 So you can upload your Bluebird account at all times at any Walmart, and you may also want to read our post about how Walmart helps its employees by funding their GED education and exams!

-Paying for the GED test with American Express Bluebird
+Paying For The GED Test With American Express Bluebird

 So this option has made paying for your GED exam a bit easier again.
 Even if you don’t have a major credit or debit card, you can now use the American Express Bluebird card and pay for the GED exam.
 Make sure, though, that your GED test appointment is in your correct time zone!
 If it isn’t, you can easily adjust that on the “My Schedule” page.

 Bear in mind that you can take (and pay for) the four GED modules (independent subtests) one at a time.
 There’s no need to take the entire GED exam all at once, and you can easily add funds to your Bluebird account at every Walmart across the nation.